IntelLabs/Sparso/README.md

 (6) For each benchmark and input, the output contains testing result for the following configurations:

-    julia-as-is: The benchmarks are run in the original Julia.
+*Julia-as-is*: The benchmarks are run in the original Julia.

-    baseline (call-repl): Auto replace all time-consuming linear algebra operations in Julia with calls to Intel MKL and SpMP library routines.
+*Baseline (Call-repl)*: Auto replace all time-consuming linear algebra operations in Julia with calls to MKL and SpMP library routines.
+This establishes a reasonably high-performance baseline.

-    +Matrix-properties: In addition to Call-repl, enable all the context-driven optimizations except collective reordering.
+*+Matrix-properties*: In addition to Call-repl, enable all the context-driven optimizations except collective reordering.

-    +Reordering: In addition to +Matrix-properties, enable collective reordering as well.
+*+Reordering*: In addition to +Matrix-properties, enable collective reordering as well.
 This is enabled in PCG, L-BFGS and PageRank.

 For each output, there is a warm-up run and an evaluation run.
 Ignore the results of warm-up.
 Look for the evaluation results under "RUN:", which should be taken as the final results.